jpcposts/jpcposts.github.io/_posts/2024/2024-01-18-emacs_vs_vi_text_editors.md

   - **Speed and Simplicity**: Vim's steep learning curve is rewarded with remarkable speed and efficiency in editing tasks.

 ### **Cons**:
   - **Modal Paradigm**: The modal editing paradigm might be initially confusing for new users.
+This is where the editor operates in different modes for navigation, insertion, and command execuution.
   - **Initial Learning Curve**: Vim's efficiency comes after a learning phase that might be intimidating for some users.